anisul-Islam/react-documentation-master/README.md

   };
   ```

+- **Code Example - 36 (onSubmit Event )**

 ## [19. useState Hooks](https://youtu.be/skUOiqcVurY)

+- state is a memory for component where we can update value and re-render the component
+- state is a global variable thats why when you even re-render it fetch the last updated value
+- hooks are function which we can implement in our component - useState, useEffect
 - useState() hook helps us to track state in a functional component.
 - **Code Example - 36 (Counter App )**